Driving in Bulgaria

 Telephone Numbers in Europe:

-Telephone number: pan-EU Emergency 112 Can
+Telephone number: pan-EU Emergency 112 Can be used in

-a locked mobile or a mobile with no sim card.
+mobile or a mobile with no sim card.

 abroad - British Government website.
 Contains